Examples Of Concrete And Abstract Nouns

 While abstract nouns are essential for expressing complex ideas, an overuse of nouns ending in "-tion" or "-ity" can lead to wordy and convoluted writing.
 These nominalizations, as they are sometimes called, often turn verbs or adjectives into nouns, which can make your sentences feel less active and engaging.

-For example, instead of writing "The implementation of the new policy was successful," you could write "They implemented the new policy successfully."
+Take this: instead of writing "The implementation of the new policy was successful," you could write "They implemented the new policy successfully."
 The second sentence is more direct and concise because it uses the verb "implemented" instead of the noun "implementation."
-Similarly, instead of writing "The complexity of the problem was overwhelming," you could write "The problem was very complex."
+Similarly, instead of writing "The complexity of the problem was overwhelming," you could write "The problem was very complex.

 Tip 5: Practice Identifying Concrete and Abstract Nouns in Your Reading